hakosaj/sortsVis/README.md

 Will be creating a variety of different sorting algorithms from scratch, just for fun!

-Adding some visualization later, too.

 ## Using the software

 DONT USE THIS YET

+## Done so far
+  - Visualisation style and GUI
+  - A version of insert sort
+  - Makefile

+## Doing
+  - Quicksort

 ## Next steps
-  - Quicksort
   - Mergesort
   - base10 Radix sort
-  - Design the visualization style
-  - Makefile

-Design the style of visualization

 ## Authors